jewel/clearskies/protocol/core.md

 }
 ```

-Renames should internally be treated as a "delete" and a "replace".
+Moves should internally be treated as a "delete" and a "replace".
 That is to
 say, delete tracking should happen as usual.

-It is the job of the detector to notice renamed files (by SHA1 hash).
+It is the job of the detector to notice moved files (by SHA1 hash).
 In order
 to accomplish this, a rescan should look at the entire batch of changes before
 sending them to the other peer.
 If file change notification support by the OS
 is present, the software may want to delay outgoing changes for a few seconds
-to ensure that a delete wasn't really a rename.
+to ensure that a delete wasn't really a move.

 File changes notifications should be relayed to other peers once the file has
 been successfully retrieved, assuming the other peers haven't already sent